DumBiriyani/ETL-pipeline-creation-with-GLUE/README.md

 3. Use a Glue job to load data in Redshift
 4. Use AWS Lambda functions and Amazon Comprehend to analyze the sentiment and entities in the reviews.

+To replicate, follow the steps in order mentioned in .md filenames.

 ## Tools and technologies used

 1. Amazon S3
 2. AWS Glue
 3. Amazon Redshift